Raphoe: Recent history

 In recent years, Raphoe has come under the media spotlight following the establishment of the Morris Tribunal to investigate allegations of corrupt and dishonest policing in the county by the Garda Síochána.
 The Tribunal's second report related to Garda attempts to frame a local publican, Frankie McBrearty, for the murder of cattle dealer Richie Barron.

-On 27 August 2005, the first main Royal Black Preceptory demonstration in Ireland was held in Raphoe, although local preceptories have been parading in the county for decades.

 The businessman and television personality Sir Gerry Robinson lived in Raphoe.
 He was the former non-executive chairman of Allied Domecq and the ex-chairman/chief executive of Granada.
 He owned an estate on the outskirts of Raphoe named Oakfield Park (often known locally as Stoney's Estate), which contains a Georgian country house and a botanical garden with a gauge railway, the Difflin Lake Railway.
 The gardens and railway are open to the public.

+Fraternities

+Apprentice Boys

+The Apprentice Boys of Derry organise a major demonstration in the town annually in August.
+Branches are accompanied by marching bands.

+Orange Order

+Raphoe District Orange Lodge is a regional Orange Institution Lodge that oversees private Orange Lodges in the area.
+They partake in the Rossnowlagh Twelfth.

+Raphoe Crimson Defenders Loyal Orange Lodge 1921 is one of the private Orange Lodges.
+In 2011, they were runners-up for the award for lodge community involvement for allowing Raphoe Central National School to use their Orange hall while the school building was under construction.
+They cleared the snow for pupils to exit safely and ensured it was clean and warm.

+Small Orange walks take place in the town during the marching season, that end in a Church service.

+Royal Black Institution

+Raphoe No. 3 District is a District Chapter under the Royal Black Institution.
+They oversee Royal Black Preceptories in the surrounding area.

+On 27 August 2005, the first main Royal Black Preceptory demonstration in the Republic of Ireland was held in Raphoe, known as "Black Saturday", although local preceptories have been parading in the county for decades.
+Another Black Saturday parade took place in Raphoe in 2016.